‘Call Of Duty: World War 2’ To Headline Xbox One Scorpio’s 4K Showcase

 Call of Duty: World War II heads to the Xbox One Scorpio alongside Forza 7, Red Dead 2, and other exclusives to showcase console’s true 4K capabilities and six teraflops power.

 Sony has successfully boosted the PlayStation Pro and Nintendo’s Switch has taken off.
-It’s high time Microsoft plays its cards and unveils the premium item in the Xbox One line in response to its competitors aggressive moves.
+It’s high time Microsoft plays its cards and unveils the premium item in the Xbox One line in response to its competitors’ aggressive moves.

 We’ve been waiting for the Xbox One Scorpio for years now and we’ve heard that Microsoft is planning to reveal the Scorpio before E3 2017.
 This week, we’ve heard from dedicated Microsoft website Windows Central of a new leak that lists the partial 4K titles that will headline the upcoming Xbox One Scorpio release.